hbc/NGS_Data_Analysis_Course/sessionII/lessons/06_introR-syntax-and-data structures.md

 **Note that all values in a vector must be of the same data type.** If you try to create a vector with more than a single data type, R will try to coerce it into a single data type.

-For example if you try to create the following vector:
+For example, if you were to try to create the following vector:

 ![mixed vector](../img/vector3.png)